Skip to main content

 get_di_registrations

-Scan Java projects to identify dependency injection registrations including Spring components, configurations, beans, and injection points for comprehensive DI analysis.
+Scan Java projects for all dependency injection registrations including Spring components, configurations, beans, and injection points.
+Returns empty categories for non-Spring projects.

 Instructions